jonathanolson/slither/notes/patterns.md

       - We can see if implications would be VIOLATED by adding an attribute (early termination)
       - OMG OMG - treat implications maybe differently if they "imply everything" (invalid)
         - Still keep those in our implications,
-        - BUT IMMEDIATELY exit implication set closure when we get to full bits
         - Consider showing how many non-to-invalid implications we have in our set (in our debugging info)
     - Performance test best way to handle bit vectors - 110 bits seems slow?
     - CONSIDER reordering of attributes or objects!!!!